About Dr. Goforth

 University of Montana-Missoula

-Dr. Anisa Goforth is an assistant professor and Director of School Psychology Graduate Training Programs in the Department of Psychology at the University of Montana.
-She is a licensed psychologist in the state of Montana and Nationally Certified School Psychologist.
+Dr. Anisa Goforth is an associate professor of psychology in the Department of Psychology at the University of Montana.
+She is Board Certified in School Psychology, a licensed psychologist in the state of Montana and Nationally Certified School Psychologist.
 She received a Bachelor of Arts in Psychology from Lewis & Clark College in Portland, OR in 2004.
 After graduation, she moved to Phnom Penh, Cambodia where she was a computer teacher and school counselor at a K-12 American school.
-After two years in Cambodia, Dr. Goforth went to Michigan State University (NASP approved, APA-Accredited), where she received her Masters of Arts in School Psychology in 2006 and PhD in School Psychology in 2011.
+After two years in Cambodia, Dr. Goforth attended Michigan State University (NASP approved, APA-Accredited), where she received her M.A. in School Psychology in 2006 and PhD in School Psychology in 2011.
 Her dissertation investigated the acculturation and psychological adjustment among Arab American adolescents.
-She also completed her pre-doctoral internship at the Psychological Services Center at Illinois State University, which is part of the Illinois School Psychology Consortium (NASP approved, APA-accredited).
+She completed her pre-doctoral internship at the Psychological Services Center at Illinois State University, which is part of the Illinois School Psychology Consortium (NASP approved, APA-accredited).

 An Australian and U.S. citizen, Dr. Goforth grew up in Yemen, Indonesia, Brazil, Nicaragua, and Pakistan and spoke four languages.
 She continues to enjoy traveling, having been to over 45 countries.
-She also enjoys reading historical fiction, snowboarding, cross-country skiing, playing ice hockey, and hiking with her husband and dog Luna.
+She also enjoys reading historical fiction, snowboarding, cross-country skiing, playing ice hockey, and hiking with her husband James Fivecoats, daughter Kora, and dog Luna.